Vinlic/WebVideoCreator/README.en-US.md

 ## Deterministic Rendering Environment

 For the rendering code, it remains unaware of the changes, and everything continues as usual.
 However, the passage of time is no longer unstable.
-The currentTime returned by RAF, the timing of callbacks for setTimeout and setInterval, Date, and so on, are all determined based on the current progress of rendering.
+The currentTime returned by RAF, the timing of callbacks for setTimeout and setInterval, Date, performance.now, and so on, are all determined based on the current progress of rendering.
 Apart from taking control of the clock, experimental approaches like [WebCodecs API](https://github.com/w3c/webcodecs) have been adopted for handling dynamic images and embedded videos.

 All of this is made possible with the support of the experimental Headless API provided by Chrome: [HeadlessExperimental.beginFrame](https://chromedevtools.github.io/devtools-protocol/tot/HeadlessExperimental/#method-beginFrame).